 Yoga Alliance Foundation Managing Director, Kristina Graff, is a global public health professional with a passion for social justice.
 Over the past 20+ years, Kristina has worked both locally and globally to combat inequities and to contribute to a healthier, more compassionate world.
 She has pioneered initiatives to expand and improve health services in high-need communities, advancing policy, service delivery, and research.
 As head of the Yoga Alliance Foundation, Kristina draws on her body of work in the nonprofit, city government, and academic sectors to identify, measure, and scale innovative platforms that expand both yoga’s reach and impact.
-Kristina earned a Master of Public Affairs degree from Princeton University’s Woodrow Wilson School and a Bachelor of Arts degree from Duke University.
-She appreciates yoga’s gifts of mindfulness and centering, and she finds her greatest inspiration through her journey as a parent to her two daughters and as a partner to her husband.
+Kristina earned a Master of Public Affairs degree from the Princeton School of Public and International Affairs and a Bachelor of Arts degree from Duke University.
+She appreciates yoga’s gifts of mindfulness and centering, and she finds her greatest inspiration through her journey as a parent to her two children and as a partner to her husband.

 Chief of Staff

 As Chief of Staff and in collaboration with the President & CEO of Yoga Alliance and the Yoga Alliance Foundation, Hilary Mughloo focuses on strategic project management and execution, identifying and solving roadblocks by paying close attention to the daily needs of the organization in support of the team.
 She works in service to the mission, the members, and the broader yoga community as a whole.
 Hilary thrives on creating, supporting, and leading initiatives that create collective social impact in local and global communities.
 She holds a Bachelor of Arts degree in Psychology and, over the past two decades, has studied community economic development, nonprofit management, leadership, holistic health, yoga, and other healing arts.

 Jocelyn Prudencio, CPA